-Seasickness, a subtype of motion sickness, is triggered primarily by a discrepancy between the sensory information perceived by the eyes/ears and the vestibular (inner ear) signals related to motion, leading to confusion in the brain and subsequent symptoms \cite{reason1978motion}.
-Pharmacological interventions for motion sickness aim to alleviate symptoms by targeting the neural pathways involved in the motion response of the vestibular system.
-Medications such as dimenhydrinate, promethazine, cyclizine, and scopolamine work by inhibiting specific receptors in the brain that transmit signals related to motion and nausea.
+As a subtype of motion sickness, seasickness is triggered primarily by a discrepancy between the sensory information perceived by the eyes/ears and the vestibular (inner ear) signals related to motion, leading to confusion in the brain and subsequent symptoms \cite{reason1978motion}.
+Pharmacological interventions have been used to alleviate symptoms by targeting the neural pathways involved in the motion response of the vestibular system.
+For example, medications such as dimenhydrinate, promethazine, cyclizine, and scopolamine work by inhibiting specific receptors in the brain that transmit signals related to motion and nausea.
 These medications have efficacy rates ranging from 62\% to 78\% \cite{gordon2001effects, motamed2017comparison, wood1966clinical}.
-However, the use of these medications is limited owing to their substantial side effects, such as headaches, xerostomia (dry mouth), fatigue, dizziness, and blurred vision \cite{motamed2017comparison, schmal2013neuronal}.
+However, pharmacological interventions have limitations due to the notable side effects they cause, including headaches, xerostomia (dry mouth), fatigue, dizziness, and blurred vision \cite{motamed2017comparison, schmal2013neuronal}.
 These side effects not only diminish individual comfort but may also impair cognitive functions, thereby negatively impacting the operational performance of maritime personnel.
 Furthermore, in maritime settings where medical supplies can be limited and difficult to procure, the reliance on these medications becomes problematic.
-Certain medications are subject to stringent restrictions in naval contexts owing to their associated high-risk profiles, further complicating their use \cite{powell-dunford2017}.
+Certain medications are subject to stringent restrictions in naval contexts owing to their associated high--risk profiles, further complicating their use \cite{powell-dunford2017}.
 Consequently, there is increasing interest in the exploration and development of nonpharmacological alternatives for managing seasickness, particularly interventions that are safe, accessible, easy to implement and not reliant on scarce medical resources.